thoughtbot/ember-cli-rails/README.md

   `format: :html` requests.
 Additionally, this will handle child routes as well.
   For instance, mounting `mount_ember_app :frontend, to: "/frontend"` will handle a `format: :html` request to `/frontend/posts`.
+  *Note:* If you specify a custom path, you must also update the `rootURL` in `frontend/config/environment.js`.
+See [Mounting multiple Ember applications](#mounting-multiple-ember-applications) for more information.
 * `controller` - Defaults to `"ember_cli/ember"`
 * `action` - Defaults to `"index"`